modelscope/FunASR/docs_m2met2/Introduction.md

 - $ June~19^{th}, 2023: $ Evaluation result and ranking release.
 - $ July~3^{rd}, 2023: $ Deadline for paper submission.
 - $ July~10^{th}, 2023: $ Deadline for final paper submission.
+- $ December~12^{nd}\ to\ 16^{th}, 2023: $ ASRU Workshop

 ## Guidelines

-Potential participants from both academia and industry should send an email to **m2met.alimeeting@gmail.com** to register to the challenge before or by May 5, 2023 with the following requirements:

-- Email subject: [ASRU2023 M2MeT2.0 Challenge Registration] – Team Name - Participating
-sub-track.
-- Provide team name, affiliation, participating track, team captain as well as members with contacts.

-The organizer will notify the qualified teams to join the challenge via email in 3 working days.
-The qualified teams must obey the challenge rules which will be released on the challenge website.
+Interested participants, whether from academia or industry, must register for the challenge by completing a Google form, which will be available here.
+The deadline for registration is May 5, 2023.

+Within three working days, the challenge organizer will send email invitations to eligible teams to participate in the challenge.
+All qualified teams are required to adhere to the challenge rules, which will be published on the challenge page.
+Prior to the ranking release time, each participant must submit a system description document detailing their approach and methods.
+The organizer will select the top three submissions to be included in the ASRU2023 Proceedings.